cms-DQM/dqmgui/README.md

 * ~~Handle crashing import processes (prob. can't restart them, so at least crash the full server and wait for restart)~~
   * ~~Whenever an import process crashes we restart ProcessPoolExecutor and return an error~~
   * We instantiate new process pool on demand to keep things simple and more stable
-* Check handling of XRD access failures (atm 500 response on the request, retry on next request -- might be good enough.)
+* ~~Check handling of XRD access failures (atm 500 response on the request, retry on next request -- might be good enough.)~~
+  * Given that input files are either in EOS or on a disk in P5, we don't need to use XRD anymore.
+We still use it for partial reads when rendering but this could be changed by using `mmap` directly.
 * ~~Make logging async~~
-  * Will probably not increase perf by much, needs measuring
+  * ~~Will probably not increase perf by much, needs measuring~~
 * ~~Renderer hangs when negative width/height is passed~~
 * ~~Validate samples in registration endpoint~~
 * ~~Add timeout when interacting with the renderer~~